OpenLiberty/cloud-hosted-guides/instructions/cloud-hosted-draft-guide-development-1/instructions.md

 The **finish** directory contains the finished project that you will build.

-### Try what you'll build
+# Creating the producer in the system microservice

-The **finish** directory in the root of this guide contains the finished application.
-Give it a try before you proceed.
+Navigate to the **start** directory to begin.

 First, review the **PersonServiceIT** class to see what the tests look like: